seanpmaxwell/Typescript-Best-Practices/README.md

 #### *Configured-functions* nuances
 - Because areas of a file above the **Functions** section may depend on configured-functions (which are not hoisted), a common practice is to wrap them with function-declarations when hoisting is needed.
 This allows us to keep our files clean by keeping all functions together (other than value-factory-functions of course) in one section.
-- To prevent a configured-function from being called before other items in the module are initialized, _lazy-load_ your configured-functions inside of function-declarations and set the references (of the configured-functions) on the functions-declarations.

 Hoisting configured-functions example:
 ```ts